-Artificial Intelligence may be a much used buzz word but it is penetrating many facets of our lives, including how Food & Drink companies go about recruiting personnel.
-With 96 percent of senior HR professionals believing AI has the potential to greatly enhance talent acquisition, it’s widespread adoption in recruitment seems inevitable.
+Artificial Intelligence may be a much used buzz word but it's application is penetrating many facets of our lives, including how Food & Drink companies go about recruiting personnel.
+With 96 percent of senior HR professionals believing AI has the potential to enhance talent acquisition, it’s widespread adoption in recruitment seems inevitable.

-Food Careers make the following predictions on how AI will change recruitment practices for Food & Drink business over the next five years.
+Subject to the data privacy challenges being overcome, Food Careers makes the following predictions on how AI will change recruitment practices for Food & Drink business over the next five years.

 Shortlisting of Candidates: When a candidate sends their CV to a company through their website, an AI algorithm will scan the CV and automatically shortlist the candidate to the most suitable job/s and provide a ranking as to their suitability.